 The storm knocked out power and water service in Lake Charles for days.
 In the weeks following, blue tarps could be seen on most homes where at least sections of roof had been torn away.

 The city’s downtown was also hard hit with windows being blown out of office buildings.
 A fire broke out at a chemical plant, prompting a shelter-in-place order.

 Officials at the Port of Lake Charles reported extensive damage.
 Transit sheds, ship loaders and warehouses were among the casualties.
 A number of docked vessels sunk.
 Port officials used emergency funds to purchase a $6 million crane to help with the loading and unloading of cargo.

 The blue tarps were still on roofs when Hurricane Delta barreled through a little more than a month later as a category 2 storm with winds up to 100 miles per hour.

 Although the winds were less powerful than Laura, there was more serious flooding from Delta as 15 inches of rain fell in a two-day period.
 This produced serious damage in homes that had already been crippled by Laura.

 in mid-May 2021, nature struck again.
 Lake Charles was one of cities to get deluged by a powerful storm that put 30 million people in Louisiana, Texas, Oklahoma and Arkansas in danger of flooding.
 The southern portion of Lake Charles received more than 12 inches of rain in a 12-hour period.
 The mayor said hundreds of homes had been flooded in what may well turn out to be a 100-year event.
 At least 80 Lake Charles residents had to be rescued from the rising waters.
-The rain is expected to continue for at least a couple more days.

 Tomorrow, it’s Cajun culture and our first glimpse of the Mississippi River as we ease our way to The Big Easy.